 c) School specialization courses

 School specialization courses are school specific.
-There can be either preparing courses for high school studies or preparing courses for the matriculation examination or preparing courses for the CIE examinations.
+There can be either preparing courses for high school studies or preparing courses for the matriculation examination.
 Course content is described in this study guide.
 Notice that in computing (ATK) students can only count 3 courses towards the school leaving certificate.